 Subproperty of:

+Superproperty of: S24 Sample Splitting: O27 split (was source for): S13 Sample

 Quantification: many to many, necessary (1,n:0,n)

 Scope note: This property associates an instance of S2 Sample Taking with the instance S10 Material Substantial from which a sample was taken.
 In particular, it may be a feature or a fluid body from which a sample was removed.